wrdsb/wordpress-plugin-staff-profiles/README.md

-# wordpress-plugin-staff-profiles
+# Staff Profiles
-Custom user profiles for our Staff Intranet
+Custom user profiles for our Staff Intranet.